NikolausLaj/G-Stats/README.md

 ---

 # Description CSV-File Structure
 The header of the CSV-File contains the first and last name of the player.
+Followed by game counter and total points the player.
+From the 5th colum on there are the dates of the game (in the header) and the points each player received.
+If the player does not took place in the game at that day, a "-" is inserted.
+An exmaple of the CSV-File can be in the following subchapter.

+> Note: The max number of rows is not set.
 #### Table View

 |   Name    | Surname  | Game Count | Total Points  | 17.04.2023 | 24.04.2023 | ... |